florimondmanca/cs-ir/README.md

 ## Usage

+> **IMPORTANT**: the following shows usage from the command line.
+A Jupyter notebook with pre-computed results is also available.

-Note: make sure you are running within the virtual environment.
+Make sure you are running within the virtual environment.
 You can activate it using:

 ```bash
 pipenv shell
 ```

-Notations: in the following `<COLLECTION>` refers to either `CACM` or `CS276`.
+In the following `<COLLECTION>` refers to either `CACM` or `CS276`.

 ### Collection inspection